ervinp2002/command-line-text-editor/README.md

       This is the third line!

 Sample Output:
-When the editor is launched, the user will see the file brpoken down into individual lines such as shown below:
+When the editor is launched, the user will see the file broken down into individual lines such as shown below:

       1> This is the first line!